Ruthvik9/soccer_tracking/README.md

 # Football Player Re-Identification & Tracking Pipeline

 This repository provides the implementation to try and track soccer players in video clips clips using a **SportsMOT fine-tuned CLIP-ReID model** and **BoT-SORT**.
+Brief outline - 1) Finetune CLIP-ReID on the SportsMOT dataset (after converting to a ReID format) and incorporate that and your YOLOv11 into BoT-SORT
 ---

 ![Input video](15sec_input_720.gif)